|By Janice Hunt and Basant Kukreja, with contributions from Marina Sum, September 10, 2007|

 0. Web Server then performs two tasks:

-Web Server does
+Web Server does not calculate the

 content-length header, hence the Server Application Function (SAF) must read the data from

 sn->inbuf until the end of the file (EOF).